simplenote-vim/simplenote.vim/README.md

 to be comma separated and hitting `Enter` will then update the note with the new tag list.

+Notes can be pinned with

+    :Simplenote -p

+on a buffer containing a valid note.
+Likewise a note can be unpinned with

+    :Simplenote -P

+on a buffer containing a valid note.

 There is also an option to open notes directly from a given key:

     :Simplenote -o <notekey>